ev0rtex/autovault/README.md

 eval "$(autovault env)"
 ```

+### Creating a new vault

+When you create a new vault using `vaulted` this script will be called as long as `VAULTED_ASKPASS` in configured in your environment.
+When you enter a password for the vault, this script will attempt to create a 1Password entry named `cli:vaulted:{vault_name}` that contains the password you used.

+_NOTE:_ If you are using AWS credentials you will need to update the 1Password entry with a TOTP field that contains your MFA secret.
+You can copy this from an existing 1Password entry for your AWS account.

 ## Advanced Usage

 In my own shell I have added a few things to make it work more smoothly.
 Notably I try to do a simple sanity check and make sure that the `gpg-agent` is loaded because `1pass` will need to work with your encrypted `1password` data: